 Our Ofsted report, carried out in January 2019, grades the school as Requires Improvement.
-Since then a new Headteacher and I have an ambitious vision for making this school an exceptional place for children to learn and embrace a range of life experiences.
+We now have a new Headteacher and I have an ambitious vision for making this school an exceptional place for children to learn and embrace a range of life experiences.
 Substantial changes to the school have already taken place to ensure we provide the best possible provision for your children and you as families.

 I want to highlight some aspects of the report to let you know how Woodlands has improved over time and about the things we are prioritising.

 The following indicates the key areas that we are addressing, as highlighted by Ofsted and we will continue to improve these areas and others to make our school exceptional.
 There are many more changes we have made to ensure we are continuously evaluating our provision to offer children the best possible education but here are the key points of the report and what we have done to improve.
 We hope that the many other aspects are showcased through our website:

 - Leaders now plan in advance, thinking of the school’s long term goals, priorities and budget to ensure we have the financial capacity to deliver on things such as training for staff and curriculum improvements.
 We have been training our middle leaders to become ‘experts’ in their subject and support other staff within school.
 We know what we are good at and what we need to improve to make our provision even better and this is robustly linked to our School Development Plan and staff targets.
-In our most recent Local Authority review they noted that ‘Leaders and governors understand what they need to do to improve further.
-They have open and honest discussions to identify expectations and to develop distributed leadership.
-This was identified as a recommendation during the 15.11.2018 peer review.
-It has been addressed.’
+In our most recent Local Authority review (November 2019) they noted that ‘Leaders and Governors understand what they need to do to improve further.
+They have open and honest discussions to identify expectations and to develop distributed leadership'.
+This was identified as a recommendation during the 15.11.2018 review and has been addressed.

 - We have a dedicated staffing team which includes new members, including myself, since the Ofsted report last January.
 The staff who have remained at Woodlands are ambitious to move away from the label of being ‘Requires Improvement (RI)’ and have taken on the challenge of 'Really Improving!'
 New staff have joined our school aware of the exciting challenge ahead of us and have risen to that challenge.

 - Morale of staff was an issue when Ofsted visited us and we have worked incredibly hard to address that.
 We reward staff in many ways to thank them for the additional time they put in, their positivity and to support retention and recruitment at Woodlands.
 Staff wellbeing is also key to our school improvement plan and will be a focus as part of our three year cycle whilst we embed this, modelling to other schools how far we have come and we believe we set a strong example of recruitment and retention for other schools to follow.

 - To support pupil wellbeing, we have been driving wellbeing for all within school.
 We have wellbeing champions (pupils that support pupil wellbeing), a team of staff named our ‘Wellbeing Team’ who support families in many ways - sometimes just being here to listen is enough and at other times, directing them to other professional and specific support as necessary in order to get it right.
 Please see more in the wellbeing section of our website, whilst created by Woodlands it has been adopted by many other schools!

-- We are also working towards our Wellbeing Award for Schools, a very desirable award held by few schools locally and nationally showing how important wellbeing is to our everyday curriculum.
+- In May 2021, we completed our Wellbeing Award for Schools status, a very desirable award held by few schools locally and nationally showing how important wellbeing is to our everyday curriculum.

 - Another group of highly valued leaders in our school are our Governors.
-We have a new Chair of Governors and have developed the members of our Governing Body.
+We have two new Co-Chair of Governors and have developed the members of our Governing Body.
 They attend training and are a supportive, yet challenging Governing Body to ensure we deliver on our promises.
-Our Governing Body includes parent Governors, as well as someone who works for a Governance organisation and a teacher from another setting.
+Our Governing Body includes parent Governors and both a teacher and teaching assitant from other settings.
 In a recent review from the Local Authority, a selection of our Governors were questioned and it was noted that our Governing Body is ‘well lead and functions effectively…Governors are knowledgeable about the school, their roles and responsibilities; they know what the school needs to do to improve.
 They have confidence in the Headteacher who provides the information needed for them to perform their role well.
 This includes both financial and performance data and suggestions for further reading.
 As a relatively new board they recognise their skills gaps and are actively looking to broaden the education expertise within it.
 Minutes demonstrate appropriate levels of challenge and show that the board takes a strategic role in school improvement.
 There is strength within the board.'
 (November 2019).
 Since this review, our Governing Body continue to move from strength to strength and as a Headteacher, I recently nominated them for a National Governance Award (NGA, 2021) where we were shortlisted.